For education or inspiration here is a list of decorator recommended

 Work by individuals who are quickly making names for themselves—SDSA Member Melinda Ritz, Courtney Applebaum, Andrew Benson, Chu Gooding, Trip Haenisch, Nickey Kehoe, and Olivia Williams—is featured alongside the city’s established, award-winning designers including Commune, Paul Fortune, Rose Tarlow, and Kelly Wearstler.
 The California Dream relies first and foremost on a willingness to be seduced by the place itself, and these architects and designers actively participate in a love affair with the place that makes their work possible, and which is tangible in this stunning presentation of residential spaces.

-The 2018 - Debbies Book 30th Edition For 40 years Debbies Book has been a sourcebook used by Art Departments in all walks of entertainment.
+The 2019 - Debbies Book 31st Edition.
+For 41 years Debbies Book has been a sourcebook used by Art Departments in all walks of entertainment.
 It is a compilation of all officially verified rental and purchase sources for props, wardrobe, lighting, television, theatre, commercial photo shoots, special events and themed environments.
 Don't forget to check out the free Android & iPhone Apps!

 DESIGN ON FILM: A CENTURY OF HOLLYWOOD ART DIRECTION